se1-1314/xiast-docs/management/quality/Software Test Documentation.md

 ### 5.4.
 Approach refinements

-#### Testing tools
+#### Testing tool
-Two testing framework are used:
+One testing framework is used:

 ##### 1. Midje
 Midje is a TDD testing framework for clojure that works by means of facts.
 A fact is the smallest checkable unit in midje.
-A fact contains one or more checkables.
+A fact contains one or more checkables and is used to perform unit tests.
 A checkable consist of three part: a left side, an arrow and a right side.
 The left side is the function to be tested (with its input if needed), the right side is the expected output.
 The arrow is midje's own extended equality and makes the code more readable to the user.

+Facts are also used to write integration tests.
+Since mocking data and functions is possible with Midje (see below), it provides us an easy way to locate precisely errors and bugs while integration testing.

 ##### General structure
 ```clojure